weaviate/weaviate-io/developers/weaviate/current/architecture/resources.md

 # Introduction

-When using Weaviate for medium to large-scale cases it is recommended to plan your resources accordingly.
+When using Weaviate for medium to large-scale cases, it is recommended to plan your resources accordingly.
 Typically, small use cases (less than 1M objects) do not require resource planning.
 For use cases larger than that, you should be aware of the roles of CPU and memory which are the primary resources